reverbrick/projectV/README.md

-I am setting free the work which was done to bring MicroPython and OpenMV to industry.
+We are setting free the work which was done to bring MicroPython and OpenMV to industry.

 The project consists:
 - OpenMV Camera ethernet hat project and config